Steve-hub49/SQL-Challenge/README.md

 * Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.

-* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file
+* Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file.